developmeny4/catassembly/README.md

 its also kinda outdated since i started creating this before the mega update and never touched it since??? idk

-life is cruel i deleted half of the code to rewrite later now nothing works silly me haha

 i would really appreciate it if you contribute (copy paste is boring and almost the entire job is copy pasting now)